-Zuurman et al. (2009) reviewed published studies relevant to biomarkers for the effects of Cannabis and THC exposure in healthy volunteers.
+Zuurman et al. (2009) reviewed published studies relevant to biomarkers for the effects of cannabis and THC exposure in healthy volunteers.
 Oral, intrapulmonary and intravenous routes of exposure were considered.
 Studies with <10 subjects were not included.
-The literature search conducted for the review yielded 165 different studies on Cannabis and THC that met the specified criteria, published between 1966 and November 2007.
+The literature search conducted for the review yielded 165 different studies on cannabis and THC that met the specified criteria, published between 1966 and November 2007.
 There were only 10 cited studies published post-1998 that included data on oral THC administration, however the lowest THC doses tested in these studies were all greater than the low dose of 5 mg/person tested by Chesher et al. (1990).
-For example, two studies used single dose levels of 10 mg/person (Ploner et al. 2002) or 20 mg/person (Hart et al. 2002) while four studies used oral THC dose levels of 7.5 and 15 mg/person (Kirk and de Wit 1999; Wachtel and de Wit 2000; Curran et al. 2002; McDonald et al. 2003).
+For example, two studies used single dose levels of 10 mg/person (Ploner et al. 2002) or 20 mg/person (Kirk and de Wit 1999; Wachtel and de Wit 2000; Curran et al. 2002; McDonald et al. 2003).
 Because the doses used in these 10 studies were higher than the dose of 5 mg/person from which the TDI was derived, any findings in these studies cannot be used to justify a lower TDI for THC.

 The review by Zuurman et al. did not aim to specifically establish a threshold dose for effects observed after oral administration, however one of the major conclusions of the review was that the subjective reporting of feeling 'high' appeared to be the most sensitive CNS biomarker for the effects of THC.
 This is in contrast to the Chesher study which reported slightly decreased skill performance at 5 mg/person but no self-reported feeling of intoxication at this dose.
 It is possible that the reported decreased skill performance at 5 mg/person may be an artefact of the statistical analysis used in the Chesher study.
-This possibility is supported by the analysis of the data collected at the 3rd time-point (3.3 h post-dose) which indicated that skill performance following the 10 mg/person dose was slightly less impaired relative to the 5 mg/person dose.
-In addition, Chesher et al. reported a statistically significant (p < 0.05) trend of performance decrement with increasing THC dose, however the paper did not state whether the performance decrement reported at the dose of 5 mg/person was statistically significant.
+This possibility is supported by the analysis of the data collected at the 3rd time-point (3.3 h postdose) which indicated that skill performance following the 10 mg/person dose was slightly less impaired relative to the 5 mg/person dose.
+In addition, Chesher et al, reported a statistically significant (p < 0.05) trend of performance decrement with increasing THC dose, however the paper did not state whether the performance decrement reported at the dose of 5 mg/person was statistically significant.
 Since a dose of 5 mg/person was associated with no subjective feeling of intoxication, and any association with decreased skill performance is questionable, it is considered that this dose level represents a no observed adverse effect level (NOAEL) in this study.
-This conclusion is consistent with recent studies which measured plasma/serum concentrations of THC following Cannabis smoking and oral administration of THC.
-In a study on smoked Cannabis it was concluded that the threshold of impairment of skill performance is associated with a serum THC concentration of 2 ng/mL (Raemakers et al. 2006).
+This conclusion is consistent with recent studies which measured plasma/serum concentrations of THC following cannabis smoking and oral administration of THC.

+In a study on smoked cannabis it was concluded that the threshold of impairment of skill performance is associated with a serum THC concentration of 2 ng/mL (Ramakers et al. 2006).
 This compares to the results of an oral study in which the mean C{max} for THC after a dose of 14.8 mg/person administered to 6 subjects was 1.2 ng/mL (Goodwin et al. 2006).
+Furthermore, a 10-year study of 3400 driving fatalities in three Australian states found that there was no increased risk of car accidents at THC blood concentrations of ≤ 5 ng/mL (Drummer et al. 2004; reviewed in Sewell et al. 2009).